ZYSF/gen1cpu/README.md

 Implemented in Verilog and featuring an independently-designed instruction set (completely copyright-free!).

 EDIT: I initially uploaded some of the earlier version instead of the current version.
-Disregard the first commits (those probably aren't in a usable state).
+Disregard the first commits (those probably aren't in a usable state and don't reflect my own work).

 ## Design